teeman60/Rails_project/README.md

 - Users should be able to get store location from store show page

 # USERS VALIDATION
-- Users can only open 1 account (user_name must be unique)
+- Users can only open 1 account (name must be unique)

 - Users can only leave one review per restaurant